Pirates (2005 film)

-Pirates (also known as Pirates XXX) is a 2005 American pornographic action-adventure film written, produced, and directed by Joone, and produced by Digital Playground and Adam & Eve.
+Pirates is a 2005 pornographic American action-adventure film written, produced, and directed by Joone, and produced by Digital Playground and Adam & Eve.
 The film, starring Jesse Jane, Carmen Luvana, Janine Lindemulder, Devon, Jenaveve Jolie, Teagan Presley, and Evan Stone, features many references to the mainstream Hollywood film Pirates of the Caribbean: The Curse of the Black Pearl.

 Producer Samantha Lewis stated in an interview that Pirates was the most expensive pornographic film made to date, with a reported budget of well over $1 million.

 A sequel, Pirates II: Stagnetti's Revenge, was made on an even bigger budget of $8 million, and it is considered the most expensive porn film ever produced.

 Plot

 In 1763, Captain Edward Reynolds is hunting pirates, or at least trying to do so.
 He does not consider himself a great commander, and neither does most of his crew.
 Only his first officer Jules believes in him.
 When they save a young woman named Isabella from drowning, she tells them that her husband's ship has been destroyed by the feared Captain Victor Stagnetti and his crew of cutthroat pirates.

 Reynolds and his crew go hunting for Stagnetti, who tries to find a map that leads to a powerful secret on an island somewhere in the Caribbean Sea.
 Stagnetti finds the secret "staff" unlocked by Isabella's husband Manuel.

 After the crew escapes the spawn of darkness summoned by Stagnetti, their ship engages Stagnetti's in battle, ending Stagnetti's reign as a pirate.